chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-backward-facing-step/2d-backward-facing-step.rst

 Boundary Conditions
 ~~~~~~~~~~~~~~~~~~~

-As shown in the figure, three different boundary conditions (or boundary IDs) are necessary to define this particular problem.
+As presented in the description of the case (see figure above), three different boundary conditions (or boundary IDs) are necessary to define this particular problem.

 .. code-block:: text